IMAP-Science-Operations-Center/imap_processing/docs/source/development/style-guide.rst

 * Does the code contain no sensitive data or information?
 * Does the code contain any necessary unit tests?
 * If there are new dependencies, are they all necessary?
 Are they correctly added to the ``pyproject.toml`` file?
-* If there are new dependencies, are they all necessary?
-Are they correctly added to the ``pyproject.toml`` file?